hainayanda/Draftsman/README.md

 Every time you call `applyPlan`, it will always try to recreate the view to be the same as what was declared in `viewPlan`.

-There are some typealias with Planned that you can use:
+There are some typealias with `Planned` that you can use:

 - **UIPlannedController** which is `UIViewController & Planned`
 - **UIPlannedView** which is `UIView & Planned`

 ### Planned Cell

-Planned Cell is Planned built specifically for a cell which declared like this:
+`PlannedCell` is `Planned` built specifically for a cell which declared like this:

 ```swift
 public protocol PlannedCell: Planned {